hunter-college-ossd-spr-2020/project-evaluation/Blender2_evaluation_.md

 Do you think  this is a project to which it would be possible to contribute in the course of a semester?
 * No, we would not be interested in possibly contributing to this project.
 We had a difficult time navigating through their repository, and was unable to evaluate things thoroughly.
 Evidently, there were issues finding pull requests and the issue tracker.
 They also do not provide a handful of the important documentation, which we believe is necessary.

+### installing Process

+I have completed the installing process and it was tough.
+I found that finding the instructions for the manual installation was difficult because although they have a instructions on how to build it, it took some time to find it through navigation.
+It was also my first time manually setting up a program.
+Usually an installer that is provided is the easier route.
+However, I understand that I would need the ability to do this when contributing.